 - This compound is also used in the glass industry.

+Most of the consumption of potassium sulfate is in the agricultural industry and as an agricultural fertilizer to supply potassium and soil sulfur.
 Potassium is needed to complete many essential functions in plants, including activating enzymatic reactions, synthesizing proteins, forming starches and sugars, and regulating water flow in cells and leaves.
-Often the concentration of potassium in the soil is too low to support the growth of a healthy plant.
-Potassium sulfate is an excellent source of K for plant nutrition. potassium sulfate is an important source of S, which plants need for protein synthesis and enzyme function.
-Like potassium, sulfur can be essential for adequate plant growth.
+Often the concentration of K in the soil is too low to support the growth of a healthy plant.

-Eye Contact: In case of contact with eyes, immediately flush the eyes with plenty of water.
+- Eye Contact: In case of contact with the eyes, immediately flush the eyes with plenty of water.

 Packing and Storage: